markjnkim/es_mod/02-css/content/lesson-1-gitflow.md

 ![pull-success](assets/lesson-1/300-pull-success-cli.png)

 Let's review the Git report from the `merge`.
 Below the original Git command is the remote repo's url.
 Then Git's `fetch` operation is performed on the remote `master` branch.
-Once this is downloaded, it immediately in merged into the active branch by the ['recursive'](https://www.atlassian.com/git/tutorials/using-branches/merge-strategy) strategy.
+Once this is downloaded, it immediately merged into the active branch by the ['recursive strategy.'](https://www.atlassian.com/git/tutorials/using-branches/merge-strategy)
 > **Graphics Team Animation**: [Nice example of animation of merge](https://www.atlassian.com/git/tutorials/using-branches/merge-strategy)
 The next lines display what files were changed and how many lines were added in green "+" or removed in red"-".
 We only have additions hence no red "-".